|

 Non-Commercial Literature may be distributed only as provided below:

 i.
-On Areas for Public Expression (Designated Public Fora)
+On Designated and Non-Designated Areas for Public Expression

 a. the free flow of pedestrian or vehicular traffic at any point is not obstructed;